unaffected/ruthless.heavens/README.md

 ### Phase Six: Resolution

-1. Resolve all prepared combat actions.
+1. All prepared actions are resolved based their speed.
-2. Discard cards until your handsize is equal to your fate.
+2. If your current handsize is greater than your fate, discard cards until your handsize is equal to your fate.

 ## Winning